eclipse-xfsc/smartdeployment/Easy Stack Builder (ESB)/TSA/README.md

 Before deployment, make sure you know:

-- the exact **OCMW namespace** name,
+- the exact **OCM namespace** name,
 - that those shared services are healthy,
-- and that Keycloak credentials are still available through the OCMW secret expected by the deployment.
+- and that Keycloak credentials are still available through the OCM secret expected by the deployment.

 ### 2. Create your flow
 Drag and drop an **inject** node, the **TSA Stack** node, and a **debug** node.
 Connect them so the inject node triggers the TSA deployment and the debug node shows the deployment result.